tourmalinelabs/iOSTLKitSDK/README.md

 ### Pre-authorize Location Manager access

 `CKContextKit` utilizes GPS as one of it's context sensor.
 As such it is best practice to request "Always" authorization from the user for accesssing location prior to initializing the engine.

+_Note_: iOS 14 introduced location permissions precise vs. approximate location.
+This is necessary to have Precise Locations allowed to record drives.

+### Pre-authorize Motion & Fitness access

+`CKContextKit` uses Motion & Fitness data to:
+- Improve drive start and end detection.
+- Increase driving behavior event accuracy.
+- Reduce battery consumption.

+Although this is not mandatory this is highly recommended to request Motion & Fitness authorization prior to initializing the engine.

 ## Drive Monitoring